aalaesar/manage-bind/README.md

+This file is obsolete
+do not rely on it
 # manage-bind
 Install and manage bind9 configuration and zones ( master, slave and forward types) with zones content structured as an YAML files
 Bind is a very rich and powerfull tool, the configuration managed by this role does not cover all it's specifications but provide enough options for a large number of uses cases.
 ### Requirements
 Ansible 2.0 or later.
 ### Role Variables
 ###### All
 | Variable name | Type | Default | Description |